 Any disagreement between the spouses on what is fair can add extra stress on an already time-consuming process.
 An experienced Chester County family lawyer can help advocate for a equitable division on your behalf.

 Divorce is a stressful time, and the many details involved in the equitable distribution of your marital assets can add negativity to what is already a difficult life even.
-The compassionate, experienced divorce attorneys of Ciccarelli Law Offices in West Chester, Kennett Square, Plymouth Meeting, Springfield, King of Prussia, Malvern, Lancaster, and Radnor can help advocate equal distribution for you in your divorce and fight for what is rightfully yours.
+The compassionate, experienced divorce attorneys of Ciccarelli Law Offices are based in West Chester PA and serve the greater Philadelphia area and can help advocate equal distribution for you in your divorce and fight for what is rightfully yours.

 Equitable Distribution of Assets under Pennsylvania Law